 - 1. This standard includes any protective functions which could trip with or without time delay, on load current, including but not limited to: - 1.1.
 Phase distance. - 1.2.
 Out-of-step tripping. - 1.3.
 Switch-on-to-fault. - 1.4.
 Overcurrent relays. - 1.5.
 Communications aided protection schemes including but not limited to: - 1.5.1 Permissive overreach transfer trip (POTT). - 1.5.2 Permissive under-reach transfer trip (PUTT). - 1.5.3 Directional comparison blocking (DCB). - 1.5.4 Directional comparison unblocking (DCUB). - 1.6.
-Phase overcurrent supervisory elements (i.e., phase fault detectors) associated with current-based, communication-assisted schemes (i.e., pilot wire, phase comparison, and line current differential) where the scheme is capable of tripping for loss of communications. - 2.
+Phase overcurrent supervisory elements (i.e., phase fault detectors) associated with currentbased, communication-assisted schemes (i.e., pilot wire, phase comparison, and line current differential) where the scheme is capable of tripping for loss of communications. - 2.
 The following protection systems are excluded from requirements of this standard: - 2.1.
 Relay elements that are only enabled when other relays or associated systems fail.
 For example: - Overcurrent elements that are only enabled during loss of potential conditions. - Elements that are only enabled during a loss of communications except as noted in section 1.6 - 2.2.
 Protection systems intended for the detection of ground fault conditions. - 2.3.
 Protection systems intended for protection during stable power swings. - 2.4.
-Generator protection relays that are susceptible to load. - 2.5.
+Protective relays applied at the terminals of generation Facilities in accordance with NERC Reliability Standard PRC-025-1 or its successor(s). - 2.5.
 Relay elements used only for Special Protection Systems applied and approved in accordance with NERC Reliability Standards PRC-012 through PRC-017 or their successors. - 2.6.
 Protection systems that are designed only to respond in time periods which allow 15 minutes or greater to respond to overload conditions. - 2.7.
 Thermal emulation relays which are used in conjunction with dynamic Facility Ratings. - 2.8.
 Relay elements associated with dc lines. - 2.9.
 Relay elements associated with dc converter transformers.